martinkabe/shinyproxy-rshiny-flask-demo/info.md

 java -jar shinyproxy-2.6.1.jar

 # If using Docker Desktop on Windows

+1. Set DOCKER_HOST into env variables as tcp://localhost:2375.
-Go to Settings -> General -> check Expose daemon on tcp://localhost:2375 without TLS
+2. Change docker desktop settings (go to Settings -> General -> be sure to check "Expose daemon on tcp://localhost:2375 without TLS").
+3. Restart the docker desktop.